ruppmatt/AEDeveloper/README.rst

 -----

-In a terminal window, make sure that the MySQL daemon is running: shell> sudo /usr/local/mysql/bin/mysql_safe --bind-address=127.0.0.1
+In a terminal window, make sure that the MySQL daemon is running:

+  shell> sudo /usr/local/mysql/bin/mysql_safe --bind-address=127.0.0.1

 (The bind-address part is to restrict access to the localhost.)

-In another termainl window, start the python virtual environment created above: shell> source venv/bin/activate
+In another terminal window, start the python virtual environment created above:

+  shell> source venv/bin/activate

 As a reminder `deactivate` will exit the virtual environment.

 Then start the web server:

   shell> python server.py

-From here, you can access the web page via a browser: http://localhost:5000/
+From here, you can access the web page via a browser:

+  http://localhost:5000/

 Clicking the button will send a JSON object to the server, which will store